 When your return is subject to review, the CRA corrects errors via Notices of Reassessment, noting amounts owed or credited due to reassessment.
 Field audits, which are comparatively rare, are conducted in person and are subject to date restrictions.

 Time Requirements for Tax Records

 The rule for retaining tax returns and documents supporting the return is six years from the end of the tax year to which they apply.
-Your 2015 return and its supporting documents, for example, are safe to destroy at the end of 2021.
+For example, a 2015 return and its supporting documents, are safe to destroy at the end of 2021.

 As well as your tax return itself, records should include:

 - anything else that supports information declared in your return.

 In case you are reviewed or audited within the time frames illustrated, your best preparation is found in your tax records.
 For many conventionally employed taxpayers, your “T” information slips may comprise most of your tax records.
 Further documents should be kept when you claim deductions or expenses such as medical, moving, charitable donations, childcare, etc.